stellasia/neomap/README.md

 # neo-map

-A Neo4j Desktop application to visualize nodes with geographic attributes on a map.
+A React application to visualize nodes with geographic attributes on a map.

 ## Using docker